Code-Institute-Submissions/PaulSweeney-cmd-Get_The_Fit_Main-cmd/README.md

 ## Additonal notes:

  - The intentionwas to add two more models to the site in the form of a review and additonal address section as adviosed to look in to on amazon.
 Due to migration issues and having to re-manipulate my Data, this was unacchievable due to time frame.

-# Credits & Acknowledgements
-## Credits
-- Nishant Kumar for feedback on site layout, structure and styling.
-- Mentions from the SLACK community
-### Image overlays:
-- Ivan Samkov & CottonBro @[Pexels.com](https://www.pexels.com/) - for the page overlay images
-## Acknowledgements
-- The code base for the project including page structures and functionality was taken from the Boutique Ado project.
-I took on this project idea based on the intention of furthering my knowledge of backend and front end programming.
-- I found the processes, installation of frameworks to be quite challenging at times as the complexity was quite overwhelming but as I have already stated this site was developed for educational purposes and It's quite useful to know how to implement structure in the future.
-Full credit for functionality code base to ckz8780 walkthroughs.
 # Deployment
 ## Git Hub Pages
 * To create this project and it's repository, I opened a new repository by clicking the green button "new", making sure I used the Code Institute's student template.